Characterizing the Effect of Noise in Language Generation in the Limit: Preliminaries

 \begin{theorem} For any finite noise level $i \ge 1$, a collection $\SC$ is uniformly generatable with noise level $i$ if and only if $\SC$ is uniformly generatable with noise level $1$.
 Similarly, a collection $\SC$ is non-uniformly generatable with noise level $i$ if and only if $\SC$ is non-uniformly generatable with noise level $1$. \end{theorem}

-The above equivalence is perhaps surprising, since it contrasts with the strict hierarchy for noisy generation in the limit shown by~\cite{BPZ26}---for each noise level $i \ge 0$ there exists a collection which can be noisily generated in the limit with noise level $i$, but not noise level $i+1$.
+The above equivalence is perhaps surprising, since it contrasts with the strict hierarchy for noisy generation in the limit shown by~\cite{BPZ26}---for each noise level $i \ge 0$ there exists a collection that can be noisily generated in the limit with noise level $i$, but not noise level $i+1$.
+Meanwhile, our result shows that for uniform and non-uniform noisy generation, the hierarchy collapses for all noise levels $i \ge 1$.

 Next we show that for both uniform and non-uniform generation, there is a separation between noiseless generation and generation with noise level $1$.

 \begin{restatable}{theorem}{nonuniformdiff} There exists a collection that is uniformly generatable (and hence non-uniformly generatable) without noise, but is not non-uniformly generatable (and hence not uniformly generatable) with noise level $1$. \end{restatable}